awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

-# Target Tracking Scaling Policies for Amazon EC2 Auto Scaling<a name="as-scaling-target-tracking"></a>
+# Target tracking scaling policies for Amazon EC2 Auto Scaling<a name="as-scaling-target-tracking"></a>

 With target tracking scaling policies, you select a scaling metric and set a target value\.
 Amazon EC2 Auto Scaling creates and manages the CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value\.
 The scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value\.
 In addition to keeping the metric close to the target value, a target tracking scaling policy also adjusts to changes in the metric due to a changing load pattern\.